loouislow81/notebook-deeplearning/docs/chapter-3.md

     - Advantages: The distribution you care about is your target now.
     - Disadvantage: the distributions are different. but you will get a better performance over a long time.

-### Bias and Variance with mismatched data distributions
+### Bias and Variance with Mismatched Data Distributions

 - Bias and Variance analysis changes when training and Dev/test set is from different distribution.
 - Example: Assume the cat classification example.
 Suppose you've worked in the example and reached this